Stem Cells: What Are They and 8 Ways to Activate Them

 Induced Pluripotent Stem Cells (iPS)

 Induced pluripotent stem cells (iPS) cells are created from skin cells and other tissue-specific cells in a lab to be used similarly to embryonic stem cells.
-Samples are extracted from adult or embryonic tissue and are placed in a controlled culture where they can divide and reproduce without specializing.
+Samples are extracted from adult or embryonic tissue and are placed in a controlled culture where they can divide and reproduce without specialization.

 Later they can be stimulated to change into specialized cells through directed differentiation in a lab.
 While it is easier to grow a large number of embryonic cells, there is progress with both cell types.
-When it comes to iPS cells, research is on-going and further development is still necessary.
+When it comes to iPS cells, research is ongoing, and further development is still necessary.

 stem cells